-With regard to the above and the need of finding additional methods of rewarding and incentivizing labor in Croatia, we recommend that the authorities consider deleting the provision prescribing an increase in the base for related taxes and contributions as prescribed by law, in relation to the taxation of remuneration in kind because it makes such remuneration extremely uncompetitive and administratively complex to implement.
+With regard to the above and the need to find additional methods of rewarding and incentivizing labor in Croatia, AmCham recommends that the authorities consider deleting from the Act the provision prescribing an increase in the base for related taxes and contributions, in relation to the taxation of remuneration in kind because it makes such remuneration extremely uncompetitive and administratively complex to implement.
 Instead, we propose that the authorities consider defining the market value of the remuneration in kind as the gross value for the purpose of tax and contribution payment.